munichpavel/fake-data-for-learning/README.md

 This package exists because I became tired of googling for existing implementations of how I wanted to generate fake data.
 In the development process, however, I found other packages with overlapping functionality (plus other features), notably

-* [pgmpy](http://pgmpy.org/index.html) has perhaps the most overlapping functionality, noting that `pgmpy` has a significantly larger scope.
+* [pgmpy](http://pgmpy.org/index.html) has a large amount of overlapping functionality, noting that `pgmpy` has a significantly larger scope.
 One difference is the bookkeeping convention for conditional probability tables: `pgmpy` represents conditional probability tables as 2d matrices, whereas we give each of the *n*-1 conditioned variables its own dimension, resulting in an *n* dimensional matrix.

+* [pyagrum](https://pyagrum.readthedocs.io) is a Python wrapper around the C++ library [aGrUM](http://agrum.org/), and has similar funcionality with a larger scope.
+Unlike `pgmpy`, `pyagrum` has a similar API for specifying conditional probability tables to the one used here.

 * [causalgraphicalmodels](https://github.com/ijmbarr/causalgraphicalmodels)'s class `StructuralCausalModel` allows sampling from Bayesian network where the variables are related as functions of one another, rather than via the conditional probability tables used here.